Ranjan-n/Simon-Game/README.md

 3. **Open `index.html` in your web browser**:
    You can open the file directly or use a local server.

+## Live Site
+You can play the Simon Game live at: https://ranjan-n.github.io/Simon-Game/

 ## How to Play

 1. You need to press any key to start the game.